 But although she got a text from her work coach telling her she had to go to the JobCentre, the text didn’t say what it was about, that she had to go, or that she would be sanctioned it she didn’t attend.
 There was nothing on her journal either.

-As they didn’t do this Barbara can challenge the sanction.
+As they didn’t inform her properly, Barbara can challenge the sanction.

 IMPORTANT: It’s always best to make sure any limitations on what jobs you can look for / apply for are included in your Claimant Commitment.
 If you haven’t done so, ask your Work Coach for a variation to your commitment.
 You will need to accept the amended version within 7 days to avoid a sanction for failure to do so.